Ansuh/C-Programming-Guide/README.md

 ```
 #### Main() and Command-Line Arguments (C# Programming Guide)

-Visual Studio 2015 Other Versions

-Updated: July 20, 2015
-For the latest documentation on Visual Studio 2017 RC, see Visual Studio 2017 RC Documentation.
 The Main method is the entry point of a C# console application or windows application.
 (Libraries and services do not require a Main method as an entry point.).
 When the application is started, the Main method is the first method that is invoked.
 There can only be one entry point in a C# program.
 If you have more than one class that has a Main method, you must compile your program with the /main compiler option to specify which Main method to use as the entry point.
 For more information, see /main (C# Compiler Options).
 C#